AndrewLJackson/SIBER/README.md

 ## Installation

+__NOTE__ you will also need to install [JAGS](https://mcmc-jags.sourceforge.io) which is a standalone software that the R package `rjags` provides an interface for SIBER to fit the models.

 The latest stable release package is released on CRAN as v2.1.9.
 Type `install.packages("SIBER")` in the command line.

 Alternatively, you can install directly from github